-- A.3.2.A.1 In exceptional circumstances, the Academic Registrar (or nominee) on receipt of a written request from the student, may waive or vary tuitions fees, in full or in part.
-All requests must be submitted in writing to a Student Administration Manager in the first instance for subsequent consideration by the Academic Registrar. - A.3.2.A.2 For the purpose of this procedure, the term 'student' includes those who have left the University within the previous 3 months for whatever reason. - A.3.2.A.3 Exceptional circumstances may include: - A.3.2.A.3.i Death of spouse/long term partner, parent, or child. - A.3.2.A.3.ii Serious physical or mental illness that prevents the student from continuing with their studies.

-- A.3.2.A.3.iii Serious personal injury that prevents the student from continuing with their studies. - A.3.2.A.4 The above list is not exhaustive, and each request will require the submission of certified medical or other documentary evidence. - A.3.2.A.5 The University may reject a fee waiver request where the substantive matters of the request require investigation and fall within scope of the Student Complaints Procedure. - A.3.2.A.6 Where a request for a fee waiver is not approved by the Academic Registrar, the student will have a maximum of 15 working days following notification of the outcome of their initial claim to provide further evidence.
+- A.3.B.1.A In exceptional circumstances, the Academic Registrar (or nominee) on receipt of a written request from the student, may waive or vary tuitions fees, in full or in part.
+All requests must be submitted in writing to a Student Administration Manager in the first instance for subsequent consideration by the Academic Registrar. - A.3.B.1.B For the purpose of this procedure, the term 'student' includes those who have left the University within the previous 3 months for whatever reason. - A.3.B.1.C Exceptional circumstances may include: - A.3.B.1.C.i Death of spouse/long term partner, parent, or child. - A.3.B.1.C.ii Serious physical or mental illness that prevents the student from continuing with their studies. - A.3.B.1.C.iii Serious personal injury that prevents the student from continuing with their studies. - A.3.B.1.D The above list is not exhaustive, and each request will require the submission of certified medical or other documentary evidence. - A.3.B.1.E The University may reject a fee waiver request where the substantive matters of the request require investigation and fall within scope of the Student Complaints Procedure. - A.3.B.1.F Where a request for a fee waiver is not approved by the Academic Registrar, the student will have a maximum of 15 working days following notification of the outcome of their initial claim to provide further evidence.
 This timescale may be extended dependent on request-specific circumstances.
-This opportunity to provide further evidence will only be available once following the outcome of the Academic Registrar's review. - A.3.2.B Office of the Independent Adjudicator for Higher Education - A.3.2.B.i A student dissatisfied with the outcome of the fee waiver request process has the right to submit an application to the Office of the Independent Adjudicator (OIA), an independent review body, for the outcome to be reviewed independently of the University. - A.3.2.B.ii This right may normally only be exercised when the University's internal processes have been exhausted. - A.3.2.B.iii The student must first obtain a Completion of Procedures letter from the Secretariat.
-An OIA Scheme Application Form must be completed to make a submission to the OIA, and this must be made within 12 months of the date of the Completion of Procedures letter. - A.3.2.B.iv Guidance on making an application to the OIA can be found on its website. - A.3.2.B.v Students may obtain assistance with OIA claims from the Student Support Centre and the Students' Union Advice Centre.
+This opportunity to provide further evidence will only be available once following the outcome of the Academic Registrar's review.

+A.3.B.2 Office of the Independent Adjudicator for Higher Education

+- A.3.B.2.A A student dissatisfied with the outcome of the fee waiver request process has the right to submit an application to the Office of the Independent Adjudicator (OIA), an independent review body, for the outcome to be reviewed independently of the University. - A.3.B.2.B This right may normally only be exercised when the University's internal processes have been exhausted. - A.3.B.2.C The student must first obtain a Completion of Procedures letter from the Secretariat.
+An OIA Scheme Application Form must be completed to make a submission to the OIA, and this must be made within 12 months of the date of the Completion of Procedures letter. - A.3.B.2.D Guidance on making an application to the OIA can be found on its website.

+A.3.B.2.E Students may obtain assistance with OIA claims from the Student Support Centre and the Students' Union Advice Centre.

-A.3.3 Sponsors
+A.3.C Sponsors